PurpleSparkles1/Lynn-linux-configs/README.md

  Can optionally install the Japanese fonts or emojis as my starship config has two of these noto emojis. - noto-fonts-cjk noto-fonts noto-fonts-emoji

-put fonts in local/share/fonts.
+Put fonts in local/share/fonts.
 Jetbrains mono for the terminal. sf pro for regular text and sf pro semibold for title text.